Clean Air Strategy

 1.4.Poor air quality contributes to both mortality and ill health in the population, with poor air quality leading to an estimated 36,000 premature deaths each year across the UK and accounting for 4.2% of all mortality in Chorley, the 4th highest in Lancashire.

-1.5.In order to tackle poor air quality, the Council has committed a capital budget of £200,000 to both implement a more detailed monitoring programme of key air quality pollutants, across the Borough to help inform our future actions, and to progress many of the identified actions which will contribute to air quality improvements.
+1.5.In order to tackle poor air quality, the council has committed a capital budget of £200,000 to both implement a more detailed monitoring programme of key air quality pollutants, across the borough to help inform our future actions, and to progress many of the identified actions which will contribute to air quality improvements.

 1.6.
 The Chorley Clean Air Strategy will help to identify the key areas for intervention, promote a partnership approach to air quality with health colleagues and provide a mechanism for engagement with key stakeholders.
 The strategy includes a list of actions to detail these areas, see Appendix 2.